Strictification and gluing of Lagrangian distributions on derived schemes with shifted symplectic forms: Introduction

-This paper is the first in a sequence of papers that investigate a special situation that appears when we have a moduli space equipped with a $-2$-shifted symplectic form over $\mathbb C$.
 Shifted symplectic structures were introduced by Pantev, To\"en, Vaqui\'e and Vezzosi in \cite{PTVV13}, and there it was proved that such structures always appear on moduli spaces of sheaves on Calabi--Yau manifolds.
 Briefly a shifted symplectic structure is the homotopy algebraic generalization of the usual notion of a symplectic form, where one imposes the two conditions of being de Rham closed and non-degenerate only up to homotopy.
 We recall some of this theory in Section \ref{SectionSymplecticStructures}.

+A major step in understanding local structure of negatively shifted symplectic forms was made by Brav, Bussi and Joyce in \cite{BBJ13}.
+They have proved a local Darboux theorem, which states that locally any negatively shifted symplectic form can be strictified.
+This result implies, in particular, that any derived scheme carrying a $-1$-shifted symplectic form can locally be written as a derived critical locus of a function.

+Just like the notion of a symplectic form, also Lagrangian distributions have a homotopy algebraic generalization.
+The property of being isotropic becomes a structure, which allows one to formulate the Lagrangian condition (\cite {PTVV13} \S 2.2).
+A systematic study of distributions in the context of derived geometry is being done in \cite {AlgF1}, \cite{AlgF2}.
+In \cite{P14} it was observed that presence of a Lagrangian distribution allows one to write the derived stack as a critical locus of a shifted potential, with the shift being the shift of the symplectic form plus 1.

+A strictified shifted symplectic form, i.e.\@ written in terms of Darboux coordinates, has a natural Lagrangian distribution, thus the local Darboux theorem of \cite{BBJ13} is equivalent to existence of local shifted potentials for all negatively shifted symplectic forms.
+In fact the main theorem of \cite{BBJ13} is proved by constructing local shifted potentials, and then producing Darboux coordinates.

+If one wants to construct Lagrangian distributions globally, and hence produce globally defined shifted potentials, one needs to develop a more flexible notion of strictification of Lagrangian distributions.